kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 If you are convinced that such data is a measurement error then of course you can throw it away or you can use a criterion based on the normal distribution using the (im)probability of large deviations.
+In this section we discuss a method to remove outliers where a data point is an outlier in the y direction only.
 The criterion we want discuss here is called Chauvenet's criterion (http://en.wikipedia.org/wiki/Chauvenet's_criterion).
 Suppose you have
 *N* measurments :math:`y_i` from which we first calculate the mean and